Xilinx/SME-Developer-Labs/AVFILTER_Lab.md

 3. The directory contains following scripts and directories
  * build_ffmpeg.sh : Script to download the FFMpeg source code, its dependencies and build ```ffmpeg``` executable
  * merge_plugin_code.sh : Script to merge Xilinx 2D filter plugin code inside ffmpeg code base
- * build_ffmpeg_with_plugin.sh : Script to do incremental build with the Xilinx 2D filter plugin and rebuild ```ffmpeg``` executable
+ * build_ffmpeg_with_plugin.sh : Script to do an incremental build with the Xilinx 2D filter plugin and rebuild the ```ffmpeg``` executable
- * plugin_code : Directory contains Xilinx 2D filter plugin code
+ * plugin_code : Directory containing the Xilinx 2D filter plugin code

-#### Building FFMpeg Application

-We will execute script build_ffmpeg.sh to Build the FFMpeg executable.
+We will execute script build_ffmpeg.sh to Build the FFmpeg executable.
 The script will do following things
 1. Download and build FFMpeg Dependencies: NASM and YASM
 2. Clone FFMpeg from git.ffmpeg.org
 3. Copy Xilinx SDAccel Runtime library and OpenCL library
 4. Build FFMpeg

-This is pretty much standard FFMpeg building procedure.
-We have included Xilinx SDAccel runtime and OpenCL library as these libraries will be used when we add Xilinx 2D filter plugin code in next step.
+This is pretty much standard FFmpeg building procedure.
+We have included the Xilinx SDAccel runtime and OpenCL library as these libraries will be used when we add the Xilinx 2D filter plugin code in the next step.

 Execute the script
 ```